 05 Apr Aime

-“At this time what Aime really needs is charity, someone to help see her through these darkest days.
-We have listed her with the project so there may be help in the future but she needs direct support now.”
+“What Aime really needed was our support, our charity, someone to help see her through the darkest days.
+We listed her with the project so there may be help in the future but she needed direct support right now.”

 We met Aime in October 2019, two months after her husband had been killed in an ambush whilst patrolling the park.
 He was a ranger for Kahuzi Biega National Park to the south of Goma in the Kivu region of DRC.

-Our charity didn’t have the means to provide emergency relief immediately and all we could do on our return to the UK was inquire after her hoping one of the local churches might help.
-We received notice in January that she was still alone and without aid.
+Our charity didn’t have the means to provide emergency relief immediately and all we could do on our return to the UK was keep in touch and inquire after her, hoping one of the local churches in DRC might help.
+We received notice in January 2020 that she was still alone and without aid.
 We sought emergency funding for her from UK based organisations but the replies came back as sympathetic but unwilling to donate.

 Then the corona virus hit and with the travel lock down we were unable to get news of her.
 At her most vulnerable time, with the baby due at the end of March, we didn’t know if she was safe and well, we didn’t know if her baby had been delivered safely into this world.
 We were deeply concerned for her welfare, alone in the world at such a time.

-Aime’s story is sadly not unique, their husbands have given their lives protecting one of the world’s most unique, eco-diverse and endangered areas of natural beauty and richness remaining in the world yet their families are left unprotected and unsupported when they die.
+Aime’s story sadly is not unique, her husband is only one of many park rangers who have given their lives protecting one of the world’s most unique, eco-diverse and endangered areas of natural beauty and richness remaining in the world.
+Yet their families are left unprotected and unsupported when they die.

 As I write this, we are trying to raise funds to help Aime when we can reach her again.
 If she survives we will try to help her join a group of other widows, enabling them to self-organize, provide access to training and build new livelihoods and new lives for themselves.
 In honour of the memory and the sacrifice their husbands and to help the families left behind, please donate.